 For instance, a patient’s voice could be regularly analyzed to monitor for signs of imbalance allowing for early intervention before a gout attack occurs.
 Simultaneously, sound therapy could be used as a preventive measure or to alleviate symptoms during an attack, offering a non-invasive and natural approach to pain management.

 While these concepts are still emerging, they highlight the growing interest in non-traditional methods of healthcare that focus on the body’s natural frequencies.
-As research in vocal biomarkers and sound therapy continue to evolve, there is potential for these technologies to play a significant role in the future of gout management and overall health.
+As research in vocal biomarkers and sound therapy continues to evolve, there is potential for these technologies to play a significant role in the future of gout management and overall health.

 Conclusion: The Future of Gout Management